-Terracon Consultants, Inc. completed a Geotechnical Engineering Report on September 3, 2021.
-The expansion area generally slopes down towards the center with approximately 35 feet of relief across the site.
+Terracon Consultants, Inc. completed a Geotechnical Engineering Report dated September 3, 2021.
+The Proposed Action area generally slopes down towards the center with approximately 35 feet of relief across the site.
 Based on the 2007 Geological Map of Missouri provided by the Missouri Department of Natural Resources, the subject site is located over the Mississippian, Meramecian Series bedrock unit.
 The Mississippian, Meramecian Series bedrock consist primarily of limestone with little to no minor rock units.
 Solution features such as sinkholes, are commonly present in the Mississippian, Meramecian Series bedrock unit in this area.
-Known, mapped sinkholes and boring locations are shown on the image below.
+Known, mapped sinkholes and geotechnical investigation field boring locations are shown on Figure C below.
 Site grading and drainage may alter site conditions and could possibly cause sinkholes in areas that have no history of this activity.